-Here is your assignment: Ask the people in your family and neighborhood to tell you what they know about birds and other animals.
-Ask them to tell you about their favorite bird or other animal or an animal you have never seen before.
+Here is your assignment: Ask the people in your family and neighborhood about the wonderful dreams they have had.
+Ask them to tell you a favorite dream that you can share with others.
 Write it down as best you can, or learn it well enough to tell it, and bring it into class.

-2. Give students a week or two to talk to people at home and find out about any stories family members have.
+2. Give students a week or two to talk to people at home and find out about any dreams family members remember.
 When the students bring in stories, here are some activities to do with these stories:

-- Have students draw pictures to illustrate the stories, talk about the pictures in the class, and then take them home to show the people who told them the stories. - Have students write the stories in their own words, draw pictures to go with them, and make simple books to give to the adults from whom they received the stories.
-(See next page for instructions on making a simple book.) - Invite some of the adults to come to the school to share their stories with the whole class.
+- Have students draw pictures to illustrate the dreams, talk about the pictures in the class, and then take them home to show the people who told them the dreams. - Have students write the dreams in their own words, draw pictures to go with them, and make simple books to give to the adults from whom they received the dream stories.
+(See next page for instructions on making a simple book.) - Invite some of the adults to come to the school to share their wonderful dreams with the whole class.